aldaris/opensso/extensions/authnicrp/README.txt

 cards and managed cards issued from DigitalMe and Azigo Identity Selectors.

-As in the previous version, Authnicrp relies on the OpenInfocard project to handle the Security Token issued by the Identity Selector or Security Token Service.
+As in the previous version, Authnicrp relies on the OpenInfocard project to handle the Security Token's decrypt operations.

-Authnicrp-0.9 presents some important improvements compared to the initial version, that was committed more than year ago, which primary objective was to roll-out a quick proof of concept.
+Authnicrp-0.9 presents some important improvements compared to the initial version of Authnicrp that was committed about year ago for proof-of-concept purposes.
 In particular, the need of a companion JavaDB database has been removed.
-Information Card support is now part of the user profile that is stored in the Identity Repository (IdRepo), which can either be Active Directory, embeeded OpenDS, Sun Directory Server Enterprise Edition or MySQL through the JDBC IdRepo plug-in.
+Information Card support is now part of the user profile that is stored in the Identity Repository (IdRepo) that can be either Active Directory, OpenDS, Sun Directory Server Enterprise Edition or MySQL through the JDBC IdRepo plug-in.

-A RP can now specify its Security Token requirements and security policies dynamically though the service configuration that is integrated in the OpenSSO administration console.
+A RP can now specify its Security Token requirements and security policies dynamically though the service's configuration that is integrated in the OpenSSO administration console.
 As such, different security policies for secured Web resources can be expressed at the domain and sub-domain (realms) levels in one instance of OpenSSO server.
 More fine-grained control levels are possible.

 Thanks to the OpenSSO Agent 3.0, Information Card support can be added to any Web application without programming.
-Information Card claims can be passed by the agent to the application as HTTP request parameters, HTTP header parameters or cookies.
-It also possible to obtain Information Card claims from the user's session attributes.
+Information Card claims can be passed by the agent to the application as HTTP request parameters, HTTP header attributes or cookies.
+It also possible to obtain Information Card claims from the SSO session attributes.

 Features